 - First-Time Home Buyer Tips: How to Buy Your First House via Andrew Fortune

 - Five Mistakes To Avoid When Buying A Home via Kyle Hiscock

 - First-Time Home Buyers: Stay Away From These Pitfalls via Inlanta Mortgage

 Please use the above-mentioned helpful information in avoiding many common mistakes first-time home buyers make!
 It might actually save you thousands of bucks!

 If you found this article interesting, help share it across your social media networks!

 Editor’s Note: This post was originally published in June 2015 and has been revamped and updated for accuracy and comprehensiveness.

-About the author: The above article “10 Common Mistakes First-Time Home Buyers Make” was written by Xavier De Buck, your top-producing Johannesburg real estate agent with the Luxury Portfolio team of Chas Everitt International Group.
+About the author: The above article “10 Common Mistakes First-Time Home Buyers Make” was written by Xavier De Buck, your top-producing Johannesburg real estate agent.
 Xavier has been nationally recognized and awarded for providing service excellence, exceptional property sales, whilst exhibiting the highest level of professionalism.
 With over 15 years combined experience as a real estate agent and real estate investor, if you’re thinking of buying or selling a home in Johannesburg, Xavier would love to share his property knowledge and expertise.